bitfactory-software/co_go/README.md

 ### Porting Synchronous APIs to Asynchronous Callback APIs

 `co_go::continuation` is not limited to UI workflows.
-It can modernize **any** blocking API — networking, filesystem, protocols, etc.
+It can be used to modernize **any** blocking API — such as networking, filesystem, or communication protocols.

-Typical migration:
+A typical migration:

-1️⃣ Wrap existing synchronous APIs using `co_go::continuation`
+* 1️⃣ Wrap existing synchronous APIs using `co_go::continuation`

-2️⃣ Update business logic to use `co_await`
+* 2️⃣ Update business logic to use `co_await`

-3️⃣ Replace the underlying implementation with async callbacks
+* 3️⃣ Replace the underlying implementation with async callbacks

 ---